archerja/ntt/README.md

 ```

 ## Release History
+*  0.1.7
+    *  can play an intro song, to adjust volume
+    *  code cleanup with better logic
+    *  team scores now show on default
+    *  tracks all songs played
+    *  played songs can not be picked again
+    *  locks menu option if all songs in menu are picked
 *  0.1.6
     *  code cleanup, lots of code cleanup
     *  removed shuffle, better random generate used